algermissen/cassandra-ruby-sharded-workers/README.md

 # Things to Note

-The design depends on having at least as many consumers as shards to avoid shards that will not be processed.
-A useful extension would be to implement consumers to periodically check for unprocessed shards (for example by looking for a 'last' timestamp in the distant past combined with a missing look) and spawn off additional processing for such a shard.
+The design depends on having at least as many consumers as shards to avoid shards that will not be processed. -A useful extension would be to implement consumers to periodically check for unprocessed shards (for example by looking for a 'last' timestamp in the distant past combined with a missing look) and spawn off additional processing for such a shard.-
+**Update** This problem has been addressed by having the consumer switch shards upon reaching current time for a given shard.
+The consumers will incrementally try the next shard instead of shard '0'.
+This way, even a single consumer will eventually process all shards given its capacity is greater than the message arrival frequency.

 Special care must be taken that the lock is reliably touched to prevent other consumers from accidentally grabbing the lock.
 A useful addition would be